abalaji-blr/Finance/BlockchainFunda.md

 ### What is Bitcoin mining?

 The process of repeatedly trying and solving the **hash puzzles** is known as **Bitcoin mining**.
-It takes a lot of compute power (many trials) to find the **nonce** which can fall in the target space, which is outside the relam of possibility for a laptop.
+It takes a lot of computing power (many trials) to find the **nonce** which can fall in the target space, which is outside the realm of possibility for a laptop.
 Hence, the nodes will deploy more powerful compute machines for mining.
-These nodes are called as **miners**.
+These nodes are called miners**.

 The mining process is expensive and that is one reason not all participate in mining.
-Due to high cost of mining the power has been concentrated in the mining ecosystem.
+Due to the high cost of mining the power has been concentrated in the mining ecosystem.

 ---